tibue99/ezcord/docs/pages/contributing.rst

 You can run tests locally with pytest.

 .. code:: shell

    pytest

 or without Discord libraries:

 .. code:: shell

    pytest -m "not dc"

-You can build the documentation locally to check if it's working as expected.
+You can also build the documentation locally to check if it's working as expected.

 .. code:: shell